 Running a blog isn’t just writing articles.
 It requires quite a few tools to make sure people know about your blog and come and read it.
 So here are some of them:

 • WPMU DEV– straight from the creators of the exceptional plugins Hummingbird and Smush!
 No website can work without hosting.
-In the beginning, we used Bluehost, and many people work with it just fine.
-But I got tired of my website being rather slow (shared hosting will do that to you), so I started looking for something better.
-WPMU DEV offers dedicated hosting for a very reasonable price (only 12$ a month for the Bronze level of hosting, which is enough for quite a while!) and the hosting is great!
+WPMU DEV offers dedicated hosting for a very reasonable price and the hosting is great!
 The site is fast, and the server is very reliable.
 Plus, the customer service – out of this world, those guys are the best of the best!
+We don’t use it anymore, but I still love it.

-• A theme – we were using Ashe Pro before, but now I changed it to Kadence.
+• A theme – we are using Kadence.
 It just seemed that with the blog growing and me starting to understand better what I want and need, the Kadence theme with the Kadence blocks came the closest to fulfilling my wishes.
 They are lightweight, and even the free version has a lot of features.
 I’m using the free versions for both the theme and blocks, and that’s completely enough for me for now.

 • Tailwind – a Pinterest and Instagram scheduler.
 It makes them so much easier!
 Just schedule your pins, and Tailwind will do the rest.
 Saves so much time AND increases traffic!